ana-albergaria/LAPR2-ISEP/docs/SprintA/FURPS.md

 ### Interface aesthetics and design
 - “All the images/figures produced during the software development process should be recorded in SVG format.” - In this context, the image's format will influence the images' quality in the application.
 It has a different impact in another context, namely in the “Others (+)” category, in the “Implementation” subcategory.
+- The user interface must be simple, intuitive and consistent.

 ### Consistency and standards
 - “All the images/figures produced during the software development process should be recorded in SVG format.”